 Workers in many skilled jobs—widely considered to be middle-class jobs—struggle to get by on less than $15 an hour today and would benefit from a $15 minimum wage

-- Nearly one-fourth (23 percent) of workers in manufacturing industries would see their pay increase.
+- Nearly one-fourth (23 percent) of manufacturing workers would see their pay increase.

 - One-sixth of educators and one-fourth of health care workers would get a raise—not surprising given that the median pay for many jobs in those fields is well under $15 an hour: preschool teachers ($13.84), substitute teachers ($13.47), nursing assistants ($12.78), and home health aides ($10.87).8

 - All together, more than 12 million workers in construction, manufacturing, education, and health care would see a raise—almost one-third (30 percent) of the workers who would see a raise.

 - The $15 minimum wage would also boost pay for workers in other jobs where median pay is under $15 an hour, ranging from child care workers ($10.18) to bank tellers ($13.11).9